 On the other hand, pulling everything out at once, like client-side pagination may do, can make the initial wait a drag.
 Striking that balance by implementing performance best practices, like proper indexing and minimizing the payload, is the key.

-Understanding Different Pagination Types and Their Uses
+Different Table Pagination Types and Their Uses

 Like tools in a shed, there are different types of pagination.
 Infinite scroll is like a hose that just keeps going, pouring out content continuously until you say stop.
 Think social media—bottomless.